 - Able to master new skills quickly.

-- I process and apply new skills and concepts quickly.
+- Process and apply new skills and concepts quickly.

 - Superior capacity of understanding new concepts and applying them correctly.

-- I adapt to new concepts and situations quickly.
+- Adapt to new concepts and situations quickly.

 - Able to quickly embrace new ideas and methods.

-- I enjoy learning new things and can assimilate new ideas quickly.
+- Enjoy learning new things and can assimilate new ideas quickly.

 - Quickly adapt to new employment guidelines and procedures.

-- Have ability to learn new procedures quickly and efficiently.
+- Ability to learn new procedures quickly and efficiently.

 - Ability / abilities

 Read our article Job vs Career for a deeper understanding of the key differences and similarities between a job and a career.

 Synonyms for ‘Demonstrate’ or ‘Demonstrated’

 Related Article: Surprising Ways Kindness Can Boost Your Career

 Synonyms for ‘Understand’ or ‘Understanding’

 - Apprehend / apprehension

 - Perceive / perception

 Synonyms for ‘Opportunity’